qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 You can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed to define the semantics of the algorithm.
-You can find :guilabel:`Create new script` under :guilabel:`Skripts` pulldown menu on the top of the Processing toolbox.
+You can find :guilabel:`Create new script` under :guilabel:`Scripts` pulldown menu on the top of the Processing toolbox.
 It opens the Processing Script Editor, and that's where you should type your code.
 Saving the script from there in the :file:`scripts` folder (the default folder